lawnjunk/learnyounix/grep.md

 `grep <flags> <search term> <optional file paths>`

 Grep is used to search lines for a matching regular expression.
 You can use it to search files for occurances of a pattern, for example look for the file that that defines a class.
-You can use it to filter the output of another program, for example to print all of the lines with the PATTERN `'inet'` from `ifconfig`.
+You can use it to filter the output of another program, for example to filter the output of the `history` command for the times you used `curl` .
 Grep prints out the lines that match a PATTERN, and the filename if any.

 ## important flags
 * `-i` ignore case